binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Possibility of missing secrets being sent over the wire.

-Possible reliance on obscurity with many of the strategies I've seen proposed.
+Possible reliance on obscurity with many of the strategies I have seen proposed.
 Just be aware that obscurity may slow an attacker down a little, but it will not stop them.

 #### Store Configuration in Configuration files